syncfusion-content/maui-docs/MAUI/Maps/shape.md

 This section explains about shapes and how to apply colors to them based on specific values in the .NET MAUI maps.

-To learn more about our .NET MAUI Maps layers, you can check the below video.
+To learn more about the .NET MAUI Maps layers, you can check the following video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=3z07lWrQy5I"%}